• (314) 516-8419

 10:30-12:00 pm

-Moderator: Michelle Hwang
+Moderator: Michelle Hwang, MD

 10:30 Refractory Hypertension Meets Renal Denervation: A Match Worth Pursuing in CKD/ESRD?
 Raj Karuparthi, MD